OvercodedStack/ACO_ROS/README.md

 While there are some variants of ACO, this project is inspired by the book written by Marco Dorigo and Thomas Stützle.
 If you have access to th e book via your institution or other means, please give it a read to understand the concept. https://mitpress.mit.edu/books/ant-colony-optimization .
 While this package uses some parts and logic from ACO, it is important to realize that there are some parts still in development as the project becomes more avaliable.

+# Disclaimer - WIP

+This was part of a research project utilizing virtual drones and perfect sensor data.
+Currently as it stands the program does not operate as expected and requires some rewriting in order to perform better than originally planned. **It is not reccomended to utilize the code at the present moment**

 Driving a robot
 --------------